dostondevop/project-AVA/README.md

 # 🚀 Welcome to My Awesome Landing Page! 🌟

-This is a sleek, fully responsive landing page built purely with HTML & CSS—no frameworks, no fancy JavaScript, just pure craftsmanship! 🎨✨
+This sleek landing page is built purely with HTML & CSS—no frameworks, no fancy JavaScript, just pure craftsmanship! 🎨✨

 💡 **What’s Inside?**
 ✅ Clean & Modern Design – Aesthetic layout with pixel-perfect spacing.